-Carrying value and recoverability of non-financial assets
+Carrying value and recoverability of non-financial assets, including intangible assets

-Management uses judgment in the context of circumstances where the information necessary to derive credible projections of current or future fair values is not readily available.
-In such situations judgment is required in the application of IFRS to determine a fair presentation of these deferred costs, giving consideration to supplemental disclosures that can be provided and also the needs and requirements of readers.
+Management uses estimates and judgments in the context of circumstances where the information necessary to derive credible projections of current or future fair values is not readily available.
+In such situations judgment is required in the application of IFRS to determine a fair presentation of these amounts, giving consideration to supplemental disclosures that can be provided and also the expectations and requirements of readers.